 Professor David Cutts is Professor of Political Science.
 Dave researches many aspects of voting behaviour and campaigning, particularly in UK elections.
 He is beginning work with Tim Haughton on a project examining election campaigning in Central and Eastern Europe.

-Dr Tim Haughton is Reader in European Politics.
-Tim is writing a book with Kevin Deegan-Krause examining the patterns of party politics across Central and Eastern Europe.
-He is also embarking on a project with David Cutts on election campaigning in Central and Eastern Europe.
+Dr Tim Haughton is Reader (Senior Associate Professor) in European Politics.
+Tim co-authored a recent book The New Party Challenge with Kevin Deegan-Krause examining the patterns of party politics across Central and Eastern Europe.
+He is also embarking on a project with David Cutts on election campaigning in Central and Eastern Europe..

 Dr Peter Kerr is Senior Lecturer in Politics.
 Pete’s research encompassing many themes in British politics, including a focus on party politics.